 Special expatriate tax regime

 Taxpayers acquiring tax residence in Spain as a result of an employment contract (with the exception of the special employment relationship of professional sportspeople) or as a result of acquiring the condition of director in a company (if they hold shares in the company, their interest may not be 25% or more) may opt to be taxed under Spanish NRIT law instead of Spanish PIT law in the year when the option is exercised and in the following five years.

-In such cases, the taxpayer is taxed on one's Spanish-source income and capital gains.
-As an exception, the taxpayer will be taxed on one's employment income obtained worldwide.
-The applicable tax rate is 24% for the first EUR 600,000 of taxable income and 45% on any excess, except for income from non-resident accounts, which will be taxed at 19% on the first EUR 6,000 of taxable income, 21% on the part of the taxable income between EUR 6,000 and EUR 50,000, and 23% on the excess.
+In such cases, taxpayers are taxed on their Spanish-source income and capital gains.
+As an exception, taxpayers will be taxed on their employment income obtained worldwide.
+The applicable tax rate is 24% for the first EUR 600,000 of taxable income and 45% on any excess, except for income from non-resident accounts, which is taxed at 19% on the first EUR 6,000 of taxable income, 21% on the part of the taxable income between EUR 6,000 and EUR 50,000, and 23% on the excess.

-To be able to opt for this special tax regime, the person must have been a non-resident in Spain for a period of ten years prior to the tax year in which they move to Spain.
+To opt for this special tax regime, taxpayers cannot have been tax resident in Spain for a period of ten years prior to the tax year in which they move to Spain.

-An application to be taxed under the special expatriate tax regime should be filed within six months following the date when the persons commences one's work in Spain, i.e. the date on which the person is registered with the Spanish social security or the date that appears in the documents that allows the person to continue applying one's home country’s social security regime.
+An application to be taxed under the special expatriate tax regime should be filed within six months following the date when the person starts working in Spain (i.e. the date of registration with the Spanish social security authorities or the date indicated in the documents that allows the person to continue applying the home country’s social security regime).

-The taxpayer does not obtain income through a PE in Spain.
+The taxpayer should not obtain income through a PE in Spain.

-If any of the requirements stated above are not met, the person loses one's entitlement to avail of this special tax regime.
+If any of the requirements stated above are not met, taxpayers lose their entitlement to avail of this special tax regime.